 10. C&S Wholesale Grocers

 The largest wholesale grocery distributor in the U.S., C&S logged about $30 billion in revenue for the 2015 fiscal year.
 The company specializes in grocery wholesaling and distribution services specifically for the retail grocery industry.
-It has distribution centers around the country to deliver products to approximately 6,500 grocery stores.
-Customers include Target, Stop & Shop, BI-LO/Winn-Dixie and Safeway.
+It has distribution centers around the country to deliver products to approximately 6,500 grocery stores, including Target, Stop & Shop, BI-LO/Winn-Dixie and Safeway.

 8. Bechtel Group